 Where to Go to Learn More

-Mastering Query Tuning – my live 3-day class where you work in a VM alongside me.
+- Mastering Query Tuning – after graduating from Fundamentals, this is the top level: my live 3-day class where you work in a VM alongside me.
 I give you a challenging set of workloads using the Stack Overflow database, and you make ’em go faster.
 Then, you get to watch me do it, and see how I handle it live.

 - Fundamentals of Index Tuning and Mastering Index Tuning – a separate discipline where you modify the database to make crappy queries go faster.